chef/automate/components/docs-chef-io/content/automate/ha_iam_user.md

 {{< /note >}}

-Once we have an AWS account, we’ll need to create an IAM user to programmatically interact with it and to configure our AWS CLI (command-line interface).
+Once we have an AWS account, we'll need to create an IAM user to programmatically interact with it and to configure our AWS CLI (command-line interface).
 Amazon IAM enables you to manage users and user permissions in AWS.
 You can create one or more IAM users in your AWS account.
 You might create an IAM user for someone who needs access to your AWS console, or when you have a new application that needs to make API calls to AWS.
 This is to add an extra layer of security to your AWS account.

 ## Creating an IAM User